 Optical Interconnects on PCBs

-Optical waveguides on PCBs require not only low attenuation, but also a reliable manufacturing process for the optical layer.
-In an optical PCB, the fabrication steps and material properties of the waveguides need to be compatible with the manufacturing and assembly techniques prevalent with the PCB industry.
+Optical waveguides on PCBs require not only low attenuation but also a reliable manufacturing process for the optical layer.
+In an optical PCB, the fabrication steps and material properties of the waveguides need to be compatible with the manufacturing and assembly techniques prevalent in the PCB industry.

 Apart from the optical path in an optical interconnection system, there must be coupling elements that can couple optical signals into and out of the waveguides.
 Moreover, common pick-and-place machines must be capable of suitably and automatically mounting these coupling elements without any active alignment between the optical waveguide and the coupling element.
-Use of structured polymer foils help in this integration.
+The use of structured polymer foils helps in this integration.

 Moreover, the geometrical accuracy of glass fibers, apart from offering very low optical attenuation, is also very important for coupling methods.
 Engineers can passively align active optoelectronic components at the stubs of the fiber—the PCB has cutouts to make them accessible.
 A specific micromechanical alignment structure makes this passive alignment possible when combined with the optoelectronic chips—making mirrors and lenses unnecessary for coupling to the waveguides.

 For using coupling elements on the PCB, they must be compatible with the assembly and soldering processes manufacturers use.
 Primarily, the alignment structure should be able to withstand the temperatures involved.
 Precision molding in silicon molds can achieve this.
 Manufacturers typically use a temperature of 180°C and a duration of 90 minutes under a pressure of up to 15 bar for the lamination process when manufacturing multilayer boards.
 Soldering processes expose the board to temperatures exceeding 250°C. Optical waveguide polymers often show discoloring or decomposition at such temperatures.
 Engineers find glass fibers to be a suitable substance.